Iran tightens grip on internet freedom | DW | 15.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-More than two years after a weeklong internet shutdown, the Iranian parliament has introduced new measures to enforce restrictions.
+The Iranian parliament has introduced new measures to enforce restrictions on internet users.
+Rights activists have slammed the move.

 More than two years after a weeklong total shutdown of the internet in Iran, Iran's parliament, known as the Majlis, has now said that it will send the Protection Bill, known in Persian as the Tarh-e Sianat, to the Guardian Council by February 20, paving the way for the imposition of more restrictions than ever before on the internet in Iran.